 - Ignorance of the toxicity or hazardous nature of e-waste.
 There is a lack of awareness in government and public circles of the potential hazards.
 The present management of WEEE in developing countries to human health and the environment.
 These two were involved in dangerous crude recycling activities.

 - Lack of funds and investment to finance profitable improvements in e-scrap recycling.
-There is a loss of resources, energy wastages, and environmental pollution as a result of the crude “backyard‟ recycling activities.
+There is a loss of resources, energy wastage, and environmental pollution as a result of crude “backyard‟ recycling activities.

 - Absence of legislation dealing specifically with e-waste.
 There is also a near absence or ineffective implementation of existing regulations/legislation relating to the control of the transboundary movement of hazardous wastes and recyclables.